kiboschool/course-programming-2/src/lessons/classes-and-objects/why-this-approach.md

 An issue here is that we would have to always remember that [0] refers to x and [1] refers to y.
 And it could be hard to stop people from writing code incorrectly and accidentally add another number onto the list to give it a length different than two.

-Alternatively, we could have used functions and a dictionary,
+Alternatively, we could have used functions and a dictionary:

 ```python
 def make_point(initial_x, initial_y):